willklein/design-system-success/slides.md

 <!--

-Despite my warnings - he was thrilled with the idea (todo: fire/light bulb image).
+Despite my warnings - he was thrilled with the idea

 Four months later, I joined the team as their design system developer advocate.

-Now before I continue any further in the story, I need to be clear about something.
+Now before I continue any further in the story, I need to be very clear about something.

 This team I was joining ... was exceptional.
-They were already doing an amazing job, but this was a very large enterprise software company, with over 10,000 employees and growing fast.
+They were already doing an amazing job, but this was a very large software company, with over 12,000 employees at this point, and it would only grow from there.
 -->
 ---
 layout: image